M1925myk/Snake_Game/README.md

-A classic Snake Game implemented in Python using the Pygame library.
+## A classic Snake Game implemented in Python using the Pygame library.
 This game includes features like scoring, a main menu, and game over states.

-## Features

-- Classic snake gameplay
-- Score tracking
-- Main menu
-- Game over screen with options to play again or quit
+## The code will work if you have Python 3 or higher installed

 ## Installation